dimitri/el-get/README.md

 ## Advanced Usage with Local Recipes

-Placing `el-get-bundle` macro calls instead of `(el-get 'sync)` in your init file explicitly specify which package should be installed.
+Placing `el-get-bundle` macro calls instead of `(el-get 'sync)` in your init file to explicitly specify which packages should be installed.
 The macro accepts either a simple package name from defined recipes, a package name with a local recipe definition, a package with initialization code, or everything together.

+Note that if you leave in the `(el-get 'sync)` call, it *must* go after any recipe defining `el-get-bundle` calls, otherwise el-get won't know the recipe when it tries to initialize the package.

 ```lisp
 ;; Basic setup